Dr. Huckin is happy to provide dental bridges for our Dallas, Texas patients.

 A traditional dental bridge is usually removable and is anchored by two of your natural teeth.
 Dental crowns can be used to strengthen the anchor teeth as well.
 This option is ideal for when you want a restoration quickly.
 However, they’re not the best choice for longevity.

 When you’re missing teeth, your jawbone continues to deteriorate.
-Your bridge may have to be readjusted or replaced as your jawbone continues to change.
+Your bridge may have to be readjusted or replaced as your jawbone changes.

 Implant-supported dental bridges are a longer-lasting solution.
 Dental implants stop the jawbone from deteriorating, so you won’t have to keep adjusting your bridge.
 Implants fuse with your jawbone to give them greater stability and support.